 For more information, visit the NBMA site.

-Many people are often surprised to learn that physiotherapy can help treat health conditions specifically related to women.
-Pregnancy and normal aging in women can often cause health issues that most of us believe is part of the normal process of aging and having kids, such as chronic constipation, urinary incontinence and much more.
-Most of these conditions do not have to be a normal part of bearing a child or aging!
-We can help!
+Many people are often surprised to learn that physiotherapy can help treat health conditions specifically related to pelvic health.
+Pregnancy, birth, prostate surgery and normal aging can often cause health issues that most of us believe is part of the normal process of aging and/or having kids.
+Urinary incontinence, urgency, urinating frequently, constipation, painful sex, pelvic organ prolapse and pelvic pain are some of the conditions that a pelvic health physiotherapist will be able to help!

 1 in 3 women suffers from problems related to urinary incontinence